 - The mountain hiking map of Romania did not suffer significant beneficial changes in the late nineteenth century.
 Then, following the example of tourism organizations established in the same period in Western Europe, the Transylvanian Carpathian Association proposed the construction of the first trails, tourist huts and shelters in all mountain ranges ringing Transylvania.
 Thus arose the old huts grows, we know today, the first tourist information offices, the first mountain guides and mountain rescuers precursors, locals-mountain people who carried burdens, the first track and skiing competitions.
 Mountain hiking and trekking in Romania was first developed in Transylvania.

 - Asides from Saxons, in Transylvania was also a rather large Hungarian population established.
 Therefore, Hungarian is the default language in eastern Transylvania.
 It is spoken in Covasna and Harghita counties, and in the cities of Targu Mures and Cluj Napoca because of the more than 100 years, in which the Austro-Hungarian Empire ruled the region.
-Today, ethnic Hungarians represent about 19% of the population of Transylvania.
+Today, ethnic Hungarians represent about 19% of the population of Transylvania and 6% of the total population of Romania.
 About half of them are “secui” (Szeklers) who are said to be descendants of the Huns of Attila.